The University of Newcastle

 School of Mathematical and Physical Sciences

-A Ph.D. position is available in 2021 to work with Dr Stephan Tornier and other members of the Zero-Dimensional Symmetry Research Group on the ARC DECRA project "Effective classification of closed vertex-transitive groups acting on trees".
+A Ph.D. position is available to work with Dr Stephan Tornier and other members of the Zero-Dimensional Symmetry Research Group on the ARC DECRA project "Effective classification of closed vertex-transitive groups acting on trees".

 Candidates with a strong interest and demonstrated skills in at least one of the following areas are encouraged to apply: (topological) group theory, computational algebra (e.g. with GAP), graph theory, combinatorics.

 The successful candidate is expected to be able to work independently and self-motivated, as well as contribute collaboratively to the research team.

 An ARC PhD stipend at an indexed rate of $28,612 p.a. is available for up to 3.5 years.

 Masters or First Class Honours in mathematics, or equivalent

 Excellent written and oral communication skills in English